Luke Gifford: Professional career

+Dallas Cowboys

-Gifford was signed by the Dallas Cowboys as an undrafted free agent after the 2019 NFL Draft on April 30.
+Gifford was signed by the Dallas Cowboys as an undrafted free agent after the 2019 NFL draft on April 30.
 He suffered a left high ankle sprain in the first preseason game against the San Francisco 49ers, after making one interception, one tackle and one pass breakup.
 Even though he was injured, the Cowboys protected his player rights by keeping him on the regular season roster.
 He returned to action in Week 6 against the New York Jets and was focused on playing special teams.
+In Week 9, he had 3 special teams tackles against the New York Giants.
 In Week 15 against the Los Angeles Rams, Gifford suffered a fractured left arm while covering a punt return and was ruled out for the remainder of the season.
 He was placed on injured reserve on December 17.
 He appeared in 6 games and was declared inactive for 8 contests during the season.
+He tied for fourth on the team with 6 special teams tackles.

 In 2020, he appeared in 8 games, playing mostly on special teams.
 He was declared inactive for the season opener with a hamstring strain.
 On November 24, he was suspended two games by the NFL for violating the league's policy on performance-enhancing drugs, forcing him to sit in Week 12 and Week 13.
 Although he was reinstated from suspension on December 9, the club opted to declared him inactive for 2 additional games.
 He finished second on the team with 7 special teams tackles.

+In 2021, he appeared in 16 games as a backup linebacker and was tied for second on the team with 5 special teams tackles.
+He also had 6 defensive tackles (one for loss).
+He blocked his first career punt against the New England Patriots.
+He had a career-high 3 defensive tackles in the season finale against the Philadelphia Eagles.
+He was declared inactive for the season opener.

+On March 21, 2022, Gifford re-signed with the Cowboys on a one-year contract.
+He appeared in 16 games as a backup linebacker and led the team with a career-high 12 special teams tackles.
+He also had 5 defensive tackles and one forced fumble.
+He had a career-high 5 special teams tackles and one fumble recovery against the Green Bay Packers.
+He tallied 2 special teams tackles and one forced fumble against the Minnesota Vikings.
+He missed the third game against the New York Giants with a hamstring injury.